 - What type of program do you want to take part in?
 Internship, study abroad, or something else?

 - Do you want to learn a new language?

 - What kind of travel opportunities do you want from the trip, if any?

 Once you have the answers to these questions, you can start to narrow down your options.
 Internships are likely to be easier and more fruitful if undertaken in a country where you speak the language.
 For language learning, which course you'll choose depends on which language you'd like to study and where's the best country to learn that language.

-As for travel, you have a lot to choose from: temples or cathedrals?
-Cobbled streets or dusty roads?
+As for travel, you have a lot to choose from: Touring temples or cathedrals, giving back to the community, finding new ways to learn, and much. more.
 You can only decide on a destination after you've examined what you really desire from your trip.

 Health & Safety